 How to Sign Up for Global Entry, From Start to Finish

-Here’s a walkthrough on how to apply, interview and successfully use Global Entry.
+Here’s a walkthrough on how to apply, interview, and successfully use Global Entry.
 And how you can add this must-have travel perk to your repertoire for free.

 What is Global Entry?

 Global Entry is one of two popular “Trusted Traveler Programs” run by the U.S. government, and it’s the best way to clear immigration quickly after your international flight back to the United States.

 The other program is TSA PreCheck, which you can use to skip long lines at airport security before getting on your flight whether you are traveling domestically or internationally.

 However, part of the reason why Global Entry is so popular – and powerful – is that it also comes with TSA PreCheck.
 That means you can skip long lines at security on your way into the airport and as you come back into the country through immigration.

 So if you travel internationally just once, that makes Global Entry the easy choice over PreCheck.